daroga0002/terraform-bootstrap/README.md

 ## Requirement

-To use configs which are attached here you require following tools installed on your environment:
+To use configs which are attached here, you require the following tools installed on your environment:

 * [tfenv](https://github.com/tfutils/tfenv)
 * [tflint](https://github.com/terraform-linters/tflint)